Skip to main contentArrow Right

 Many websites use submission forms to gather information on potential clients, aiming to convert viewers into buyers or subscribers.
-More recently, self-serve and product-led growth (PLG) companies have mechanisms for users to sign up for their service right from the website as well.
+More recently, self-serve and product-led growth (PLG) companies have mechanisms that allow users to sign up for their services right from the website.

 Despite modest average conversion rates (2%-5% per Mailchimp; 0.62%-4.20% per HubSpot), even a one percent increase through optimized signup or information collection forms can significantly impact overall conversions.

 Progressive profiling is a strategic approach to achieve this, making prospects more likely to become long-term users and customers.
-Let's explore the details.
+In this blog, we’ll cover:

 What is progressive profiling?